Expansion in the West End

-- Whiting St & Lane Drive (installation scheduled for February)
+- Whiting St & Lane Drive (installed and operational)

-- Taney Ave & N Howard Street (installation scheduled for March)
+- Taney Ave & N Howard Street (installed and operational)

 The final location will be on private property and has been approved by the bikeshare operator and City staff for operations.